sharmila-36/Intel_Project_Gistify/README.md

 # Intel_Project_Gistify
-Gistify is a web-based app that transcribes and summarizes audio using OpenAI's Whisper, with features like AI Summary, PDF export, and multilingual translation.

-# Gistify

-Gistify is a smart web application that transcribes, summarizes, and translates spoken content using OpenAI's Whisper model.
-It supports audio uploads and YouTube links, generating clean, readable summaries with optional PDF export — all from a user-friendly interface.
+**Gistify** is a smart web-based application that transcribes, summarizes, and translates spoken content using OpenAI's Whisper model.
+It supports audio uploads and YouTube links, provides concise AI-generated summaries, enables multilingual translation, and allows PDF exports — all through a clean and user-friendly interface.

 ---